NickNagy/EE-475/README.md

 **netRuner**: script for training a network.

+**numpyNet**: trained model running in numpy.
+Has not been tested yet!

 **oneHotClasses**: one-hot network class and trainer class.

 **retinanetClasses**: retinanet class w/ loss functions, etc, and trainer class.